 Want to know the dos and don’ts of business casual style?
-Can you wear jeans in a business casual office?
-What shoes should you wear?
 This in-depth guide has all the answers you need.

 Most modern day workplaces are loosening up their dress codes.
-Gone are the days where men are required to wear a suit and tie to work every day.
+Gone are the days when men are required to wear a suit and tie to work every day.

 This is great news for most guys.
 After all, a full suit and tie isn’t exactly the most comfortable outfit, especially during warmer seasons.

 But this shift has also left many men scratching their heads and wondering, “What should I wear to work today?”